-The community meeting of the KLSN Project Committee will be later this month.
+The meeting schedule of the KLSN Project Committee is undergoing some changes but will be posted here soon.
 Watch this space for meeting details or we can send you an invitation.
 Anyone interested in being a part of bringing community public radio to the East County are welcome to attend.

 Learn more >>